Frequently Asked Questions

 What if I can’t pick up my share?

-Half share members are also welcome to swap pick-up weeks with other half share members.
+2. Swap pick ups with another member.
 You can communicate with other members via our Google forum HERE and our Facebook page HERE.
 When you pick up the share, just let the volunteer know the name of the person who should be picking up that day.

 What do you do with any food left over at the end of a shift?